nunogois/bestdit/README.md

 - [x] Local storage
 - [x] Custom 404 page
 - [x] Add options to user drawer (on the right)
-- [x] Native version recommendation on Welcome
+- [x] Installable version recommendation on Welcome
 - [x] Subreddit configuration page
 - [x] Better scroll load on mobile
 - [ ] Better Reddit post support (external links, some videos, galleries and other embedded media are not working correctly)